typebytes/angular-checklist/content/router/lazy-load-feature-modules.md

 We updated the `/users` route to use the `loadChildren` property.
 This points to the module file of the `UsersModule` and always has a fixed format: `${pathToModule}#${nameOfTheModule}`.

 Also note that we no longer add the `UsersModule` to the imports of the `AppModule`.
 This is important because otherwise lazy loading wouldn't work as expected.
-That's because it is referenced by the `AppModule` and hence the code would be added to the main bundle.
+If the `UsersModule` was referenced by the `AppModule` the code for that module would be added to the main bundle.

 By using `loadChildren` and removing the module import from the `AppModule`, the `UsersModule` will be packaged in its own bundle and will only be loaded when the user navigates to `/users`.